lseper/art-tag-feud/README.md

 For example, if I made a branch to tackle the issue "#7 - Add Leaderboard Transitions" my branch would be titled `AddLeaderboardTransitions7`

 Once you've completed the issue, simply make a PR request and I'll comment and approve it as soon as I can! :D

+## Submitting New Issues

+If you encounter a new issue or think of a feature you'd like to see in the app, let me know!

+Feel free to submit a new issue on the Issues tab of the github repo.
+Thank you!